benjamminj/minutes/README.md

 ### Live Demo

-To view MINUTES in action, you can try out the Live Demo here. [add link] To sign in, use the username 'testuser' and the password 'password123'.
+To view MINUTES in action, you can try out the Live Demo [here](https://bjohnson-time-tracker.herokuapp.com/).
+To sign in, use the username 'testuser' and the password 'password123'.
 ### API

 #### Endpoints